 • Cook meat thoroughly: Raw meat can carry food-borne illnesses, so make sure any meat your dog consumes is cooked thoroughly.4

 Whatever treatment path you choose, it’s a personal choice to be made by you with the help of your vet, taking into consideration your dog’s unique situation.
+But with all that said:

-💡The most effective way to treat disease in dogs is to prevent it.
+đź’ˇThe most effective way to treat disease in dogs is to prevent it.

-• Monitor your dog’s behavior to catch on to a change earlier.
-Your dog isn’t likely to complain about their symptoms.
-But with observable behaviors like their activity and sleep, you can catch on to a change that much quicker – and get them to a vet that much earlier.
+• Monitoring your dog’s behavior, like their activity and sleep, can help you spot a change in their behavior that much quicker – and get them to a vet that much earlier.

 packaging of the Tractive GPS DOG tracker